 The following, referring to "Time" and the potential back-and-forth movement within it, was brought to my attention by a reader of my works, most notedly after having read The Code Maker, The Zen Maker that edges up against a similar time travel-like subject matter --- albeit leaning somewhat more heavily toward the spiritual aspect of it all, especially so as found through the super-normal perceptual states known in Sanskrit as Siddhis.
 When I was first putting forth the events as so cited in The Code Maker, The Zen Maker, which deals with the mysterious hermitage said to exist somewhere beyond time in a remote area of the Himalayas known under a variety of names such as Gyanganj, Shambhala or Shangri-La, in that I was personally coming from the Siddhis side of things, I never placed what I was writing, at least as I saw it then, into a time travel frame of reference.
 Many readers saw it differently.
 For them, discounting Siddhis and moving the events into a time travel schemata seemed to make what I presented somewhat more understandable.

 The aforementioned reader of my works remembered a story in a Superboy comic book he had read years ago and since I often cite the influence of comic books from my youth, he brought it to my attention.
 I was not familiar with the story having long since put reading comics aside by the time it was published in March of 1963.
-Matter of fact, I was in the Army at the time, having only just been drafted the year before and beginning to be led into the power of the time flow of events the reader found so interesting.
+Matter of fact, I was in the Army at the time, having only just been drafted the year before and at the very beginning of being led into the time flow of events the reader found so fascinating.